 Accident Claims After Reckless Texters Cause Crashes

-Texas has made it unlawful for anyone to use a smartphone or similar electronic device while driving.
-Although texting-and-driving is not allowed, it does not mean that all motorists follow the rules.
+Although texting and driving is not allowed, it does not mean that all motorists follow the rules.
 Car accidents caused by texting drivers still happen hundreds of times a day in America, especially in populated areas like Houston.

 There are three forms of driver distraction, according to the Centers for Disease Control and Prevention (CDC):

 - Visual: When your eyes are taken off the road around you

 - Manual: When your hands are taken off the wheel

 - Cognitive: When your mind is taken off the task of driving